k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/04_LU_Enhancements_lookup-translations_flow.md

 #### Exercise 1 - Lookup tables
 Using the CustomerLU schema, let's look at the Address population map.
-Add the first name and last name of the customer to the address LU table so that full information about the customers are readily available.
+Add the first name and last name of the customer to the address LU table so that full information about the customer is readily available.

             Step 1:
             Which table should you consider and why ?